UserNotFoundXEption/CupaGoovno/equipment changelog.md

     - Reworked to be a new challenge.
     - Gives 1 health for each 5 parries without limit.
     - Increases [REDACTED] by 20%.
+    - Parries don't fill supermeter.
 - Heart ring
     - Gives 1 health for each 3 parries without limit.
-    - Parries don't boost Supermeter.
+    - Parries don't fill supermeter.
-    - Decreases damage by 5% per parry.
+    - Decreases damage by 3% per parry.
 - Casual mode
     - Start with 30 health.
     - Whetstone included.
+- Balanced Blade (NEW)
+    - Dealing damage decreases current weapon's damage but boosts the other one.
+    - Passive damage boost: 20%.
+- Milk Carton (NEW)
+    - Parry to receive milk charge.
+Use Ex to fire a bonus projectile.
+    - Damage: 50.
+- Gravity Globe (NEW)
+    - Press R on keybord or R3 on most controllers to reverse gravity.